rj-wtf/alpha-blog/README_Section_4_CRUD.md

 In preparation for the next section, learn and practice SQL here: https://www.w3schools.com/sql/
 # Chpt 76 Introduction to Section 4: Tables, migrations and naming conventions
+## This Section of the Complete ROR Dev Course Looks at Manually Creating all the Functionality that the one line Scaffold Generator Creates

 Rails naming conventions - Articles resources
 - model
 - Table